sticklight-io/declarai/docs/docs/src/features/middlewares/index.md

 ## Creating a middleware

-A middleware is a Class that implements a `before` and/or `after` method.
+A middleware is a Class that implements a `before` and/or `after` method.<br>
-Each accepts a LLMTask object as an argument, and doesn't return anything.
+Each accepts an LLMTask object as an argument, and doesn't return anything.

-Lets take for exmample this simple implementation of a logging middleware:
+Let's take for example this simple implementation of a logging middleware:

 ```python
 import logging